Holpa/CoreFullStackPlus/README.md

         dotnet build

-    for the DB connection you can simply have the DB connection in appsettings.json OR store it locally in the machine as secret (Reccomended) more insight about Dependency Injection: https://learn.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-8.0
+    for the DB connection you can simply have the DB connection in appsettings.json OR store it locally in the machine as secret (Recommended) more insight about Dependency Injection: https://learn.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-8.0

     dotnet user-secrets init